 There are 17 Hall of Famers in the set—nearly half of the entire checklist.
 Topps tried to give equal time to defensive standouts with the inclusion of several stars beyond Butkus.

 The cards aren’t flashy.
 Most are headshots, pulled from whatever archive Topps had available.
 Virgil Carter hadn’t played for the Bears since 1969, but he’s pictured in what’s clearly a Chicago uniform.
+The backs are blank.

 The individual cards are numbered on the front with Namath, not surprisingly, kicking off the checklist.